-- Close the project on any device you are using, before you open the project on another device.
+- Close the project on any device you are using before you open the project on another device.

-- On other desktop machines, check the Creative Cloud application in your Mac or Windows toolbar/taskbar and confirm that the media has downloaded before launching Premiere Rush or opening your newly created projects.
+- On other desktop machines, check the Creative Cloud application in your Mac or Windows toolbar/taskbar and confirm that the media has been downloaded before launching Premiere Rush or opening your newly created projects.

 - Always make sure that you are logged into the same Creative Cloud account on all of your devices.

-- If sync is failing within the Premiere Rush iOS application, make sure that you are connected to a strong WiFi network.
+- If sync is failing within the Premiere Rush mobile application, make sure that you are connected to a strong WiFi network.
 (Or you have enabled "Use Cellular For Sync" and remember to leave Premiere Rush open and in the foreground until sync completes).

 - If sync fails within the Premiere Rush desktop application, make sure that your Creative Cloud application is open and logged in.
 Sync must be completed within the Creative Cloud application before Premiere Rush can properly link to your media.
 For more information on using the Creative Cloud application, see the Creative Cloud User Guide.